|How to conquer your overeating for good!|

 The mind creates what you believe to prove to you it's true, so you'll keep on believing it.
 Even if it's not true.

 If you believe that you will get fat from eating too many carbs, instead of too many calories, then the mind will create that reality for you.
-When you go over in carbs, it will stuff water into your fat cells and make it look like you gained body fat.
+When you overeat carbs, the body will stuff water into your fat cells and make it look like you gained body fat.

 The biggest obstacle of any weight-loss diet is that the rules and suggestions were created by someone else.
 Not you.